Fight fake news: #MatKarForward trends on Twitter

 Be responsible and verify any suspicious information#MatKarForward @ayushmannk @imVkohli @kritisanon pic.twitter.com/Rq1PCeQOuS

 The PIB's Fact check team also put out a message saying, "there is another disease that spread by a careless touch and that is fake news.
-Be responsible and verify any suspicious information, the PIB has also said.
+Be responsible and verify any suspicious information", the PIB has also said.